 ROAD TRIP DETAILS:

-- Road Conditions: paved rural back-roads, occasional gravel roads, highways
+- Road Conditions: paved back-roads, some rough & gravel sections, light traffic

 ABOUT THIS ROUTE: